Want to know how to get more likes on Facebook?

 Did you know that asking questions on your Facebook posts skyrockets interaction by a whopping 162%, compared to posts without questions?

 A quick and easy way to increase Facebook likes and engagement is by asking questions to your fans.
 But don’t just ask random questions.
 You need to ask relevant questions related to your industry.

 For example, WPBeginner does a great job by asking their fans about their first-time experiences with website creation.

 To double your engagement metrics, you can also ask a question and post a photo, just like what Starbucks did in this Facebook post.

-Want to know another easy way to get more likes for your Facebook page?
-Invite people who’ve reacted to your posts before to like your Facebook page.
+Finally, to boost your Facebook likes on your business page, you can simply invite people who’ve reacted to your posts before to like your Facebook page.

 After all, if they’ve already liked your posts, there’s a higher chance they’ll like your page too, right?

-It’s super easy to do this, too!
+It’s super easy to do this.
 Just click on the reactions button on your post, like this:

 Piece of cake, right?